 Dr. Gary L. Hulme, DMin is a inclusive ordained United Methodist minister and a long time resident of Manassas.
 Gary holds a Bachelor of Arts degree in Religion and Philosophy from Virginia Wesleyan College in Norfolk Virginia, as well as a Master of Divinity degree and a Doctor of Ministry degree from Wesley Theological Seminary in Washington, D.C.
 He is also a graduate of the Institute for Pastoral Psychotherapy.
 In addition to having been certified as a Fellow in the American Association of Pastoral Counselors,following the AAPC merger with ACPE, Gary is a Certified Psychotherapist with the Association of Clinical Pastoral Education, Gary is also a Board Certified Professional Counselor by the American Board of Professional Counselors established by the American Psychotherapy Association and a member of the International Positive Psychology Association.
-He is also a provider with CHAMPUS/Tricare/Healthnet, the insurance provider for military dependents.
+He is also a provider with Tricare for military dependents and families.
+Further, he is a Community Care Provider with the Veterans Administration and is able to work with military veterans closer to their local community.
 He likes to work with a variety of persons and provides individual counseling and psychotherapy, marriage counseling, couples counseling, family counseling and adolescent counseling.
 In addition to anxiety, obsessive-compulsive disorder (OCD), depression, grief, abuse survivors and other mental health issues, Gary likes to work with persons around how family of origin issues impact current life systems in a way that moves toward healing, wholeness and health.
 He works at the Manassas Center.
 He can be reached at (703) 335-6172 voice mail extension 361, or via email.

 Dr. Anne Martin, Ph.D. is a clinical psychologist and an Episcopalian.
 She received her Ph.D. in Psychology from Rice University in Houston Texas, and her post-doctoral retraining in clinical psychology from George Washington University.
 Anne has a strong interest in how brains work, and an even stronger interest in working in relationship with clients to help overcome obstacles to a full, productive and satisfying life.
 She works mainly with adult individuals and groups, and has extensive experience providing psychotherapy to people suffering from depression (unipolar and bipolar) and anxiety (including post-traumatic stress and panic), along with addictions and chronic illnesses such as diabetes and HIV.
 Anne is also trained as a facilitator of psycho-educational groups that incorporate Dr. Bren?
 Brown?s research on shame, vulnerability and courage.
 She serves on the Diocese of Virginia Commission for the Prevention of Sexual Misconduct, and co-facilitates workshops on preventing child sexual abuse and adult sexual misconduct.
 Anne works at the McLean and Vienna Centers, and can be reached at (703) 335-6172 voice Mail Extension 320, or via email.